RosettaCommons/documentation/application_documentation/Application-Documentation.md

 ### General
 - [[Build peptide]] - Build extended peptides or protein structures from sequences.

+- [[Dump a capped residue|dump-capped-residue]] - Output a PDB file containing a residue (specifiable by name), with options that can control polymeric patch state

 - [[CA to allatom]] - Build fullatom models from C-alpha-only traces.

 - [[Create symmetry definition|make-symmdef-file-denovo]] - Create Rosetta symmetry definition files for a point group.